Mission of the Financial Aid Program

 Financial Aid Procedure

-Applications for financial aid can be made online starting October 2.
-To apply for financial aid online, visit the School and Student Services’ website.
-Click on “Apply”.
+Domestic families who wish to apply for financial aid may begin their application starting October 2.
+To apply for financial aid online, visit the School and Student Services’ (SSS) website and click on “Apply”.
 The Parents’ Financial Statement (PFS) should be completed by both custodial and non-custodial parents/guardians by February 1.
 Families may estimate income and expenses if exact numbers are not known.
 The Financial Aid office will make corrections by referring to the IRS form 1040.

-Stoneleigh-Burnham School offers seven scholarships annually.
+In addition to need-based financial aid, Stoneleigh-Burnham School offers seven merit scholarships annually.
 Six of them require no formal application; the seventh requires an essay (see C. Robert Wray Scholarship below).
 All scholarships honor exceptional applicants who will enhance the community of Stoneleigh-Burnham and, ultimately, the broader world.
 Scholarships do not preclude other financial assistance and are available to both domestic and international students.

 Sally Mixsell ‘69 Scholarship